kaiyi27/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for InsuraConnect.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar InsuraConnect.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar InsuraConnect.jar` command to run the application.
-A GUI similar to the below should appear in a few seconds.
+A GUI similar to the image below should appear in a few seconds.
 Note how the app contains some sample data.<br>
 <br>
    ![Ui](images/UILabelled.png)
 <div style="text-align: center;">